 CREATE TABLE <schema_name, sysname, dbo>.<table_name,sysname,sample_memoryoptimizedtable> ( <column_in_primary_key, sysname, c1> <column1_datatype, , int> <column1_nullability, , NOT NULL>, <column2_name, sysname, c2> <column2_datatype, , float> <column2_nullability, , NOT NULL>, <column3_name, sysname, c3> <column3_datatype, , decimal(10,2)> <column3_nullability, , NOT NULL> INDEX <index3_name, sysname, index_sample_memoryoptimizedtable_c3> NONCLUSTERED (<column3_name, sysname, c3>), CONSTRAINT <constraint_name, sysname, PK_sample_memoryoptimizedtable> PRIMARY KEY NONCLUSTERED (<column1_name, sysname, c1>), INDEX <index2_name, sysname, hash_index_sample_memoryoptimizedtable_c2> HASH (<column2_name, sysname, c2>) WITH (BUCKET_COUNT = <sample_bucket_count, int, 1024>) ) WITH (MEMORY_OPTIMIZED = ON, DURABILITY = <durability_type, , SCHEMA_AND_DATA>) GO

-the run the following code to create memory-optimized table inside
+For example, the run the following code to create memory-optimized table inside AdventureWorks2012 sample database:

 CREATE TABLE Sales.SalesOrderDetail_MemoryOptimzied ( [SalesOrderID] [int] NOT NULL ,[SalesOrderDetailID] [int] NOT NULL ,[CarrierTrackingNumber] [nvarchar](25) NULL ,[OrderQty] [smallint] NOT NULL ,[ProductID] [int] NOT NULL ,[SpecialOfferID] [int] NOT NULL ,[UnitPrice] [money] NOT NULL ,[UnitPriceDiscount] [money] NOT NULL ,[LineTotal] [money] ,[rowguid] [uniqueidentifier] NOT NULL ,[ModifiedDate] [datetime] ,CONSTRAINT [PK_SalesOrderDetail_SalesOrderID_SalesOrderDetailID2] PRIMARY KEY NONCLUSTERED HASH ( [SalesOrderID] ,[SalesOrderDetailID]) WITH (BUCKET_COUNT = 20000)) WITH (MEMORY_OPTIMIZED = ON ,DURABILITY = SCHEMA_AND_DATA)